Cris Carter: After football

 Carter was one of the hosts of HBO's Inside the NFL and also was an NFL Analyst for Yahoo Sports and ESPN.
 He is also a faculty member and assistant coach at St. Thomas Aquinas High School, where his son played wide receiver in 2008.
 He is the owner of Cris Carter's FAST Program, a sports training center in South Florida and is an ordained minister.
 He also appeared in the 2005 sports video game NFL Street 2 as a wide receiver for the NFL Gridiron Legends team along with former teammate, safety Joey Browner, and a few other historical NFL legends.

 Carter was a speaker at the 2008 NFL rookie symposium and again at the 2009 NFL Rookie Symposium.
 He also spoke at the 2014 NFL rookie symposium, where he encouraged players to get a fall guy they can trust to take the blame if they get in trouble.
 The comments were revealed in 2015 in an ESPN The Magazine story about Chris Borland.
 The NFL took the video of the speech down from its website and released a statement saying in part: "The comment was not representative of the message of the symposium or any other league program...The comment was not repeated in the 2014 AFC session or this year's symposium."
 Carter apologized on Twitter, saying he realized it was bad advice, and everyone should take responsibility for their own actions.
 ESPN also released a statement saying Carter's comments do not reflect the company's views.

 Carter was chosen to be a coach for a team in the 2015 Pro Bowl, along with former Dallas Cowboys wide receiver Michael Irvin.

 In December 2016, Carter was hired by Fox Sports as a football analyst.
 In May 2017, his role was expanded as it was announced that Carter would co-host a morning show, First Things First, on Fox Sports 1 with radio personality Nick Wright and moderator Jenna Wolfe.
 The show premiered on September 5, 2017.
 His tenure ended in November 2019 following a suspension.

 Since 2021 he has been part of Good Morning Football as an analyst.
+He was the only guest on Good Morning Football to get the ball on the peg during The Long Show on February 2, 2022.

 In fall 2023, Carter joined Florida Atlantic under head coach Tom Herman as a volunteer coach.
 Following the season he was promoted to executive director of player engagement.

 Personal life

 Carter is a Christian and has two children.
 His daughter, Monterae works in philanthropy.
-His son, Duron Carter, played wide receiver at Ohio State in 2009 and Coffeyville Community College in 2010, and played for several Canadian Football League teams.
+His son, Duron Carter, played wide receiver at Ohio State in 2009 and Coffeyville in 2010, and played for several Canadian Football League teams.
 Cris is the younger brother of ex-NBA player and coach Butch Carter.